 SW 754 Health Policy Issues in the United States (3 Hours).
-This course examines national health policy SW 754 Health Policy Issues in the United States (3 Hours).
 This course examines national health policy trends and their implications for access to health care at the state and local levels.
 It explores issues of accessibility, affordability, and availability, and their implications for social work.

-SW 760 Research Practicum (3 Hours).
-This individualized learning experience course is designed to provide students with "hands-on" research experience prior to the dissertation project.
-The course requires development of a work plan consistent with one of two options.
-Students may elect to work with a faculty member regarding an ongoing or initiated research project.
-Alternatively, the student can conduct an independent research project under the supervision of a faculty member.
-(Prerequisites: SW 720, SW 721, SW 722, SW 723, SW 725 and SW 742).
+SW 760 Research Practicum in Family and Children Studies (3 Hours).
+This individualized learning experience is designed to provide students with "hands on" research experience prior to the dissertation project.
+Students work with their advisors in selecting an ongoing research project and principal investigator for supervision of their work.
+Students develop and submit a work plan to the practicum supervisor, advisor, practicum director, and doctoral program chair for approval.
+(Prerequisites: SW 720 and 722)